openconfig/featureprofiles/feature/gribi/ate_tests/base_hierarchical_route_installation_test/README.md

 Topology:

 *   Connect ATE port-1 to DUT port-1 and ATE port-2 to DUT port-2.
-*   Create a non-default VRF (VRF-1) that includes DUT port-1.
+*   Create a non-default VRF (VRF-1)
+*   Configure PBF policy in DEFAULT to match src address and redirect traffic to VRF-1
+*   Apply PBF policy on ingress interface DUT port-1
 *   Establish gRIBI client connection with DUT using default parameters and persistence mode `PRESERVE`, make it become leader and flush all entries after each case.